"The gold standard" - Music program serves SC schools, trains next generation.

 Students in the String Project Orchestras have several performing opportunities:

 - Silver Strings 1 students give an “Informance” in December, performing for their parents and demonstrating the skills they have acquired to that point.

-- Students in the Silver Strings 2 curriculum and older perform in master classes designed to give students a performance opportunity and immediate feedback.
+- Students in the Concertino curriculum and older perform in master classes designed to give students a performance opportunity and immediate feedback.

 - In April to early May, students perform in studio recitals or in a solo recital.

-- Students in Silver Strings 1 and 2, Concertino and Intermezzo orchestras perform in a year-end concert at the Koger Center for the Arts.
+- The beginning classes and all orchestras perform in a year-end concert at the Koger Center for the Arts.

 Report cards are issued twice a year to students in all levels.

 Your philanthropy makes the USC String Project possible.
 Donor support enables USC to provide undergraduate music students a modest stipend for their work to encourage participation.
 Learn how you can help.